 - Its VRM size and Phase Power Design

 The chipset defines whether a motherboard can overclock or not.
-For instance, the AMD A520 chipset does NOT allow overclocking, the B550 and the X570 does.
+For instance, the AMD A520 chipset does NOT allow overclocking, but the B550 and the X570 do.

 VRM and Phase Power Design

 VRM stands for Voltage Regulator Modules.
-These are tiny electrical components that make sure your CPU gets a clean a stable power supply.
+These tiny electrical components ensure your CPU gets a clean, stable power supply.

-The more powerful your CPU is and the more overclocked it is, the more powerful VRMs you should look out for.
+The more powerful your CPU is and overclocked, the more powerful VRMs you should look out for.

-In addition to that, the higher the number of VRMs your motherboard has, the better would be performance of your CPU particularly when overclocked.
+In addition, the higher the number of VRMs your motherboard has, the better your CPU performs, particularly when overclocked.

-Phase Power Design is denoted with numbers such as 6+1, 8+2, 14+2 etc. The first number indicates the number of VRMs for the CPU.
+Phase Power Design is denoted with 6+1, 8+2, 14+2, etc. The first number indicates the number of VRMs for the CPU.
 The second number indicates the number of VRMs for the RAM.

 Again, premium motherboards have robust phase power design.

 More on this here: What Are Motherboard Power Phases and VRMs?